arobirosa/computer-repair-ai-assistant-prolog/README.md

 * Uses the prolog programming language
 - [ ] An user without training can use the assistant
 - [ ] An user with simple steps can add new causes and symptoms
-- [ ] The messages and inputs can be internationalised in different languages
+* The messages and inputs can be internationalised in different languages Prolog isn't expected to be used interacting directly with the user, so I implemented i18n minimally.
-- [ ] The assistant works on Windows or can be used with a browser
+- [ ] The assistant works on Windows or can be used with a browser Prolog isn't expected to be used interacting directly with the user
 - [ ] Automatic tests for the assistant can be written

 ## Should Have